m-hassan-tariq/AutoResizeDirectiveForAngularJS/README.md

-# AutoResizeDirectiveForAngularJS
+# Textarea Auto Resize Directive For AngularJS
-Custom directive that resize text area as per user key input or through paste/cut
+Custom directive that resize textarea as per user key input or through paste/cut

-Over the years I have seen many solutions for this problem, so I have written angualr directive to resolve this issue.
+Over the years I have seen many solutions for auto resize textarea input, so I have written angualr directive to resolve this issue.
 I have prefer vertical resize because horizontal resize strikes me as being a mess, due to word-wrap, long lines, and so on, but vertical resize seems to be pretty safe and nice.
 Please note instead of clientHeight attribute use scrollHeight

 ### Features
 - On key input.